godfuzz3r/osmo-nidc/README.md

   clock-ref: external
   ...
 ```
-TX/RX and TX/RX are work on LibreSDR B220 mini (XC7A100T+AD9361).
+TX/RX and TX/RX do work on LibreSDR B220 mini (XC7A100T+AD9361).
 You can also set external/internal/gpsdo clock-ref for such devices:
 - external - ext 10 mhz ref clock.
 Tested with leo bodnar gpsdo
 - internal - default onboard clock, in my testbed it was too poor to get gsm work properly